qiaoxibj/tool.accelerate.core/README.md

 For the complete feature documentation, see the <a href="http://spring.io/guides/gs/securing-web/">Securing a Web Application</a>

 ## Spring Boot with JDBC
-This project demonstrate how to accessing relational data with Spring technology and run on IBM WebSphere Liberty Server Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>
+This project demonstrate how to accessing relational data with Spring technology, running on an IBM WebSphere Liberty Server.
+Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>

-Inside the application project containing 3 classes:
+Inside the application project there are three classes:
 * application.springboot.Application</code>: The entry point for the SpringBoot application.
 * application.springboot.jdbc.Customer</code>: POJO class for DB table
 * application.springboot.jdbc.JDBCController</code>: A Springboot JDBC endpoint which implements the JDBC DB access